ipfs/specs/merkledag/ipld.md

 A merkle-path is a unix-style path (e.g. `/a/b/c/d`) which initially dereferences through a _merkle-link_ and allows access of elements of the referenced node and other nodes transitively.

-There is no single merkle-path, but there are two:

-- merkle-path for filesystems: this is a merkle-path that is designed to be used in the context of filesystems (that also includes network protocols such as HTTP or FTP).
-Their idea is to be as close as possible to the traditional filesystem semantic
-- merkle-path for IPLD: this is a merkle-path that can be used to access more elements of the IPLD data model (specifically: link properties) but that doesn't fit within the traditional filesystem model.

-When you use a merkle path, make sure of which one you use.
-Command line tools are encouraged to allow switching between the two flavors using a switch.

-Filesystem representations (fuse mounts, HTTP or FTP protocols) should use the _filesystem merkle-paths_ if they intend to store arbitrary file.
-They can allow switching to _IPLD merkle-paths_ using a mount option or a configuration switch to allow object inspection, and turn the filesystem something like `/proc` or `/sys` on unix machines where storing user files is not the objective.

-### Filesystem merkle-path
+Merkle paths aren't suited to be used in filesystem representations (fuse mounts, HTTP or FTP protocols) as they describe the underlying IPLD data structure.
+Their use in filesystems is howver well suited for debug purposes (like `/proc` on unix).

+Filesystems are encouraged to design an object model on top of IPLD that would be specialized for file manipulation and have specific path algorithms to query this model

+### How do _merkle-paths_ work?

-A _filesystem merkle-path_ is a unix-style path which initially dereferences through a _merkle-link_ and then follows _named merkle-links_ in the intermediate objects.
+A _merkle-path_ is a unix-style path which initially dereferences through a _merkle-link_ and then follows _named merkle-links_ in the intermediate objects.
 Following a name means looking into the object, finding the _name_ and resolving the associated _merkle-link_.

 For example, suppose we have this _merkle-path_:

 ```
-/ipfs/QmUmg7BZC1YP1ca66rRtWKxpXp77WgVHrnv263JtDuvs2k/a/b/c/d
+/ipfs/QmUmg7BZC1YP1ca66rRtWKxpXp77WgVHrnv263JtDuvs2k/a/b/c/d/
 ```

 Where: